Hubbins67/nexthol-prismpro/index.rst

    .. figure:: images/ppro_55.png

-#.
-Switch back to the other tab running http://10.42.247.70:3000/ and Simulate the ‘VM Bully Detected’ alert for Story 4.
+#. **Switch back to the other tab** running http://10.42.247.70:3000/ and Simulate the ‘VM Bully Detected’ alert for Story 4.

    .. figure:: images/ppro_56.png

 #.
-Once the alert is successfully simulated, you can log in to Habitica at https://habitica.com using the credentials:
+Once the alert is successfully simulated, you can log in to Habitica in another tab at https://habitica.com using the credentials:

 Username : next19LabUser
 Password: Nutanix.123